NikitaPishel/live-sim/README.md

 For any bugs or this project discussion, **contact me on dedicated for this section** of the repo.
 For other reasons, use my email.
 Email: pogerproger@gmail.com

+#### Other Contributors
+Special thanks to Mariana Polishchuk for creating the logo and other icons.
+Email: polishchukmariana3@gmail.com